dipikabablani/dipikabablani.github.io/_pages/about.md

 Hello, I'm Deepika, and I use this space mostly for blogging.
 Please check out my blog posts if you want to read about things I'm most excited about right now.

-Note: The website is currently down for maintainance, please check back after the holidays!
+Note: The creator of this website goes into hibernation in the second half of December.
+If you stop by around this time, you might see a blank template.
+Please come back after the holidays!